-When you are interpreting a pie chart, you have to understand that a pie chart doesn't show the actual amounts on the chart, it only shows proportions (Fractions, Decimals or Percentages).
+When you are interpreting a pie chart, you have to understand that it doesn't show the actual amounts on the chart, it only shows proportions - whether they be fractions, decimals or percentages.

 The only way you can work out how much each slice of the pie represents is if you are told what part of it (or the whole chart) represents.

-Example 1: What proportion of this pie chart represents Silver?
+What proportion of this pie chart represents silver?

-The good think about this question is that, unless it's incredibly clear what proportion you have, you get a bit of leeway.
+The good thing about this question is that, unless it's incredibly clear what proportion you have, you get a bit of leeway.

-In this, the silver is worth between 1/4 and 1/2 of the chart.
+In this, silver is worth between 1/4 and 1/2 of the chart.
 This would be in the region of 3/8 of the chart (this could also be written as 37.5% or 0.375